Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Sharing photos, videos and live streams is part of daily life for many people, enabling them to share their experiences, connect with friends and record their lives.

-Creating and sharing nudes and semi-nudes of under-18s is also illegal, which causes considerable concern in settings working with children and young people, and among parents/carers.
+Creating and sharing nudes and semi-nudes of under-18s is also illegal, which causes considerable concern in settings working with children and young people, and among parents and carers.

 As outlined in the overview, this advice aims to support settings in developing procedures to respond to incidents involving sharing nudes and semi-nudes as part of their safeguarding arrangements.
 The response to these incidents should be guided by the principle of proportionality and the primary concern at all times should be protecting and safeguarding the welfare of the children and young people involved.